DrishtiShrrrma/huggingface-audio-course/unit5/README.md

 1. **Number of Hours**

 - Size of the dataset.
-- Importance of diversity in speakers, domains, and speaking styles.
+- we want a **diverse** dataset with lots of different speakers, domains and speaking styles.

 2. **Domain**